kalininalab/useful_scripts/README.md

   * Class balance of dataset within user-tune hyperparameters
   * Filtering of dataset by enzymatic activity (EC number)
   * Computes the RMSD and sequences identify of all pdb 3D structures pool.

+* [Random search for tuning hyperparameters](Aldo/hyperparameter_tuning/random_search_for_hyperparameters.py) This script will set randomly hyperparameters in defined range for tune hyperparameters.

 * [Commands for RINDTI installation | june 2023](Aldo/rindti_installation/rindti_commands_for_installation.txt) This is a txt file that contains the commands that worked for me to succesfully install RINDTI model at June 2023.